magsenche/hanazono/docs/maths/metrics.md

 - minimum energy cost of moving a pile of dirt in the shape of one probability distribution to the shape of the other distribution
 - hard to compute

+??? question "List 3 properties of the wasserstein metric"
+    - also named Earth Mover’s distance
+    - linked to optimal transport
+    - minimum energy cost of moving a pile of dirt in the shape of one probability distribution to the shape of the other distribution
+    - hard to compute

 ### Sliced Wasserstein loss

 [A Sliced Wasserstein Loss for Neural Texture Synthesis](https://arxiv.org/pdf/2006.07229.pdf)